mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT2.md

 Unless otherwise specified in the skill's attributes, skills will scale with ATK.
 Some abilities may scale with more than one stat.<br>

 ## DMG Bouns Multiplier
-DMG Bouns refers to all percentage-based DMG bounses, including Element Type DMG Bounses, as well as special percentage-based DMG bonus based on attacktag(Basic/Special/Ex Special/Sub/Dash/Combo/Assist/Chain Attack, Ultimate, etc.), all DMG bouns and so on.
+DMG Bouns refers to all percentage-based DMG bounses, including Attribute Type DMG Bounses, as well as special percentage-based DMG bonus based on attacktag(Basic/Special/Ex Special/Sub/Dash/Combo/Assist/Chain Attack, Ultimate, etc.), all DMG bouns and so on.
 It means **Attacker deals more DMG.**:<br>
 $$DMG\enspace Bouns\enspace Multiplier\enspace =\enspace 1\enspace +\enspace ΣDMG\enspace Bouns$$
 You may also find some DMG Bouns for Fighting Style, this is also all DMG Bouns.